 The Reiss Center on Law and Security is a non-partisan multidisciplinary research institute established in 2003 to focus on cultivating an informed dialogue and conducting groundbreaking research on the vital legal, policy, and strategic questions that will shape the national security field for years to come.

-The Graduate Tax Program has, for more than 60 years, produced the best and the brightest tax practitioners, academics, and government leaders, nationally and internationally.
+The Graduate Tax Program produces the best and the brightest tax practitioners, academics, and government leaders, nationally and internationally.
 The program hosts regular events related to tax and fiscal policy.

 The Institute for Policy Integrity is a non-partisan think tank dedicated to improving the quality of government decision-making.
 It produces original scholarly research in the fields of economics, law, and regulatory policy and advocates for reform before courts, legislatures, and executive agencies.

 The NYU Journal of Legislation and Public Policy is a nonpartisan student-run periodical specializing in the analysis of local, state, and federal legislation and policy.
-Quorum, the journal’s online companion, is a forum for shorter contributions on various subjects, including current developments in legislation or public policy, responses to content in the print journal or earlier submissions to Quorum, and analyses of related issues.
-The journal welcomes submissions from legislators, judges, professors, practitioners, and law students.
 Each year, the journal hosts a symposium.